mavjav-edu/pcc/README.md

 A Hands-On, Project-Based Introduction to Programming
 ---

 This is a collection of resources for [Python Crash Course](http://www.nostarch.com/pythoncrashcourse/), an introductory programming book from [No Starch Press](http://www.nostarch.com) by Eric Matthes.
-Click [here](https://mavaddat-javid-education.github.io/pcc/) for a visually ti presentation of these online resources.
+Click [here](https://mavaddat-javid-education.github.io/pcc/) for a tidier visual presentation of these online resources.

-If you have any questions about Python Crash Course, feel free to get in touch:
+If you have any questions about Python Crash Course, feel free to get in touch with the author:

 Email: ehmatthes@gmail.com